KiOui/TOSTI/README.md

 Now your server is setup and running on ```localhost:8000```.
 The administrator interface can be accessed by going to ```localhost:8000/admin```.

 SAML login will not be used by default on development systems.

-For deployment situations, use `poetry export -f requirements.txt --output requirements.txt` to export the requirements to a `requirements.txt` file.

 ## Module features
 ### Venues